leolanese/JS_ES6_workshop/README.md

 [Ej1: computed property keys](http://www.es6fiddle.net/ibnrh8ot/)

 ### Destructuring
+Extract data from arrays or objects using a syntax that mirrors the construction of array and object literals

 ### Generators
 This  ideal for creating functions that should be exited and continued later.